Opening times

 Parking and access

 On-site visitor parking is available.
-A £5 parking charge applies for non-castle/gardens visitors.
+Inveraray Castle’s terms say parking charges apply for all vehicles from 8 June 2026, payable by card or JustPark app, so check the current parking signs and official visitor information before travelling.
 The full castle route involves stairs, and pushchairs are not allowed upstairs.

 Visit length